jhoormann/RMCodeDump/README.md

 This is the code that I used to generate all of the figures and machine readable tables in the
 [OzDES Y4 CIV paper](https://arxiv.org/abs/1902.04206).

+## RL-fitting.py
+Here is the code that I used to find the best fit line to the lag/luminosity data to get an R-L relationship.
+To take into account errors in both measurements I made use of this [publicly available BCES code.](https://github.com/rsnemmen/BCES)